Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Results

-We take $r_d$ to be given by the stellar-half-light radius with a value of $35$ pc~\cite{bechtol2015,koposov2015} and we assume $B_0 \approx 1$~$\mu$G, $n_0 \approx 10^{-6}$~cm$^{-3}$.
+We take $r_d$ to be given by the stellar-half-light radius with a value of $35$ pc \cite{bechtol2015,koposov2015} and we assume $B_0 \approx 1$~$\mu$G, $n_0 \approx 10^{-6}$~cm$^{-3}$.
 The region of flux integration are taken as 3 arcminutes for radio and 30 arcminutes for gamma-rays.
 The first is in keeping with our assumption of arcminute scale emissions when determining sensitivity.
 The second is to reflect Fermi-LAT observations from \cite{Albert_2017}.

 Fig.~\ref{fig:meerKATSpectrumEin} shows that Reticulum II with the Einasto profile produces radio fluxes detectable at $2\sigma$ confidence interval with MeerKAT across the mass range (although the $2\to2$ 200 GeV case is very marginal).
 Only the lower masses are detectable at $5\sigma$.
 However, the entire uncertainty band is not covered in either case.
-It should noted that the $2\to3$ case presents slightly stronger emissions.
-Importantly, we also display the estimated sensitivity of the full SKA~\cite{braun2019anticipated} which manages to probe the entire uncertainty region for both $2\to2$ and $2\to3$ processes at $5\sigma$ confidence interval within 100 hours of observing time.
+It should noted that the $2\to3$ case presents slightly weaker emissions (and is not 5$\sigma$ detectable).
+Importantly, we also display the estimated sensitivity of the full SKA \cite{braun2019anticipated} which manages to probe the entire uncertainty region for both $2\to2$ and $2\to3$ processes at $5\sigma$ confidence interval within 100 hours of observing time.

-For any MeerKAT $5\sigma$ detection prospects across the mass range, at least $1000$ hours of observation time would be necessary.
-Notably this when $B_0 = 1$ $\mu$G and $m_\chi = 200$ GeV.
-Despite this, the two-fold sensitivity advantage over previous observations of Reticulum II suggest that even 20 hours on target would yield cutting edge model-independent constraints on channels like $b$ quarks.
-For the 2HDM+$S$ model, when $B_0 = 1$ $\mu$G, 20 hours would translate to a $95\%$ confidence interval limit of $\langle \sigma V\rangle \lesssim 7\times 10^{-26}$ cm$^3$ s$^{-1}$ and $M_\chi = 75$ GeV.
-The limit for 200 GeV WIMPs is around an order of magnitude larger.
+In Fig.~\ref{fig:meerKATSpectrumEin2} we consider the case of a more realistic observing time of 20 hours with MeerKAT.
+The most notable result here is that the solid-line model within the uncertainty band ($\rho_\odot = 0.4$ GeV cm$^{-3}$, $B_0 = 1$ $\mu$G, $J \approx 2\times 10^{19}$ GeV$^2$ cm$^{-5}$) is still MeerKAT-detectable at 2 $\sigma$ for $m_\chi = 75$ GeV with substantial uncertainty band coverage at 2$\sigma$.
+The 5$\sigma$ level is somewhat marginal.
+The $2\to 3$ case is only observable for the upper portion of the uncertainty band.
+This should demonstrate that observations of targets like Reticulum II with MeerKAT would prove to be fruitful first steps in probing the 2HDM+$S$ model.